ando-takahiro/petri-dish.js/README.md

-You can see the intention of this repository here.
+Here is the intention of this repository here.

 https://github.com/ando-takahiro/blog/blob/master/articles/mmo-as-legacy-technology.md